krishnapriyar/seeker/README.md

 ## Issues
 **The provided backend is not able to be run on my machine (Mac OS Monterey, Apple Silicon) therefore it has impeded the proper development of a working end-to-end solution.**

+The error received is ``concurrently: command not found`` in the docker console.

-I have raised this issue twice.
+I have tried a number of ways to resolve this but have been unsuccessful.

 I have done my best to develop the UI using some mock data.

 ## Developed Features
 #### Login